ghasara/social/README.md

 ```
 Nothing
 ```
-Just download and run through your lastest browser
+Just download and run through your lastest browser.